ThatsNiceGuy/ab350-gaming-hack/README.md

 # AB350 Gaming Hackintosh
 My EFI files for my desktop hack.
 Motherboard is a Gigabyte AB350 Gaming 1.

--=**no support is provided for this repo**=- - but if you do find actual issues, feel free to leave a github issue
+**I will not be providing support for this EFI, but if you find actual issues with this, you can leave a GitHub issue.**
+Contributions are welcomed to make this better for everyone.

 Actual files will be uploaded soon